nthskyradiated/jenkins-sonarqube/terraform-ansible-ec2/README.md

 - **roles/sonarqube/tasks/main.yaml**: Ansible role for SonarQube.
 - **terraform.tfvars**
 - **variables.tf**: Defines variables used in the Terraform configuration.
-- **write_inventory.sh**: Script to capture public IPs of instances and write to the inventory file.
+- **write_inventory.sh**: Script to capture public IPs of instances and write to the inventory file. *replaced by null resource "ansible-provision"*
 - **vars/main.yaml**: Ansible var file.
 - **lib/jenkins.yaml**: Jenkins config file to be imported.